-This proposed development comprises of 25 residential apartments and based on the 2011 Census average household size per dwelling, we have calculated that this development will accommodate a population of 50 residents.
-This means that this residential development will generate 113 interventions for the Trust based on the average calculation above.
+This proposed development comprises of 58 dwellings and based on the 2011 Census average household size per dwelling, we have calculated that this development will accommodate a population of 139 residents.
+This means that this residential development will generate 314 interventions for the Trust based on the average calculation above.
 The consequences of that number of interventions and the costs of them are set out in Appendix 4.
-The contribution requested is based on this calculation and by that means ensures that the request for the relevant landowner or developer to contribute towards the cost of health care provision is directly related to the development proposals and is fairly and reasonably related in scale and kind.
-Without the contribution being paid the development would not be inadequate healthcare services available to support it and it would adversely impact on the delivery of healthcare for others in the Trust's area.
+The contribution requested is based on this calculation and by that means ensures that the request for the relevant landowner or development proposals and is fairly and reasonably related in scale and kind.
+Without the contribution being paid the development would not be acceptable in planning terms because the consequence would be that there would be inadequate healthcare services available to support it and it would adversely impact on the delivery of healthcare for others in the Trust's area.

 - As a consequence of the above and due to the payment mechanisms the Trust is subject to, it is necessary that the developer contributes towards the cost of providing capacity for the Trust to maintain service delivery during the first year of occupation of each dwelling.
 The Trust will receive no commissioner funding to meet each dwelling's healthcare demand in the first year of occupation due to the preceding year's outturn activity volume based contract and there is no mechanism for the Trust to recover these costs in subsequent years.
-Without securing such contributions, the Trust would be unable to support the proposals and would object to the application because of the direct and adverse impact of it on the delivery of health care in the Trust's area. - 27 Therefore, the contribution requested for this proposed development is £28,835.00.
+Without securing such contributions, the Trust would be unable to support the proposals and would object to the application because of the direct and adverse impact of it on the delivery of health care in the Trust's area. - 27 Therefore, the contribution requested for this proposed development is £80,276.00.
 This contribution will be used directly to provide additional services to meet patient demand as detailed in Appendix 4. - 28 Having considered the cost projections, and phasing of capacity delivery we require for this development it is necessary that the Trust receive 100% of the above figure on the implementation of the planning permission.
 This will help us to ensure that the healthcare services are delivered in a timely manner.